dom1153/vial-qmk/keyboards/inland/mk47/keymaps/vial/readme.md

 # Notes

-Setting up `vial.json` was a pain, but worth it
+Setting up `vial.json` was a pain, but worth it.

+Keymap should be nearly identical to planck, besides the double 1u in the center.
+Function layer is instead activted with `update_tri_layer_state()`.

 # Settings